-Mr. Purdy is a practicing securities lawyer, with experience in public companies, and the capital markets.
-Mr. Purdy received his J.D. from the University of Ottawa, received a Bachelor of Management and Organizational Studies degree from the University of Western Ontario.
-Mr. Purdy has significant cannabis industry experience, in both his private practice and in his capacity as management and director of public cannabis issuers.
-Mr. Purdy most recently acted as Director, CEO, and Chairman of High Hampton Holdings Corp.
+Mr. Purdy is a practicing securities lawyer, with experience in public companies and the capital markets.
+Mr. Purdy received his J.D. from the University of Ottawa in 2011 and received a Bachelor of Management and Organizational Studies degree from the University of Western Ontario in 2008.

+Mr. Purdy has significant cannabis industry experience in both his private practice and in his capacity as management and director of public cannabis issuers.
+Most recently, Mr. Purdy acted as Director, CEO, and Chairman of High Hampton Holdings Corp.
 (CSE: HC), a CSE-listed cannabis financing company focused on acquisitions of cannabis distribution companies, branding opportunities, and state licensed producers in California, USA.
 Mr. Purdy was involved in identifying and facilitating the acquisition of CoachellaGro Corp., a California-based corporation holding 10.8 acres of land within the designated cannabis cultivation zone in Coachella, California.

-In his securities law practice, Mr. Purdy has facilitated the acquisition and financing of other licensed producers and cannabis ancillary companies within Canada.
-Following his resignation as CEO of High Hampton, Mr. Purdy became General Counsel to 3 Sixty Secure Corp., a Canadian company providing static security and secure logistics for the transport and distribution of cannabis for several prominent licensed producers.
+Further, in his securities law practice, Mr. Purdy has facilitated the acquisition and financing of other licensed producers and cannabis ancillary companies within Canada.

+In addition to his private legal practice, Mr. Purdy's principal business activities are as follows:

+General Counsel to 3 Sixty Secure Corp., a Canadian company providing static security and secure logistics for the transport and distribution of cannabis for several prominent licensed producers (since May 8, 2018); Corporate Secretary and director of Global Blockchain Technologies Corp. (since April 19, 2017); director of Global Blockchain Mining Corp. (since November 9, 2017); director of Supreme Metals Corp. (since December 8, 2016); director of ZTest Electronics Inc. (since December 19, 2017) and director of ICC International Cannabis (since June 28, 2018).
-Mr. Purdy has held several executive and director positions in other publicly traded companies.
-He is the current Corporate Secretary and a director of Global Blockchain Technologies Corp.; the CEO and President of Element 79 Capital Inc.; former CEO and director of Enforcer Gold Corp.; director of each of Supreme Metals Corp. and ZTest Electronics Inc.; former director and CEO of High Hampton Holdings Ltd. from November 2016 to December 2017; former CEO and Director of

-Seaway Energy Services from April, 2016 to October 2016; and a former director of Greenock Resources Inc. from October 2015 to February, 2016.
+Formerly, he was CEO and President of Element 79 Capital Inc. (from February 28, 2017 to November 26, 2018); CEO and director of Enforcer Gold Corp. (from April 20, 2016 to June 25, 2018); CEO and director of High Hampton Holdings Ltd. (from November 22, 2016 to December 11, 2017); former CEO and Director of Seaway Energy Services (from April 2016 to October 2016); director of Greenock Resources Inc. (from October 2015 to February, 2016); and director of Boomerang Oil, Inc. (from March 27, 2014 to April 4, 2016).